Kawasaki C-2 Military Transport Aircraft, Japan

 The aircraft has a glassed-in nose, a pressurised flight deck, cargo hold and a rear loading ramp, which can open in-flight.

-The aircraft has cockpit panel and windows, a horizontal stabiliser, an auxiliary power unit, and an anti-collision light and gear control unit.
+The C-2 features a cockpit panel and windows, a horizontal stabiliser, an auxiliary power unit, and an anti-collision light and gear control unit.

 The tricycle-type landing gear includes low-pressure tyres and disc brakes.
 The aircraft can carry 20 A-22 containers or eight 463L pallets in its cargo compartment.